thesofproject/sof-docs/developer_guides/debugability/probes/index.rst

 						 */
 		} __attribute__((packed));

-  In the above example, 7 stands for the ``buffer_id`` which is a monolithic counter value follows component instantiation order.
+  In the above example, 7 stands for the ``buffer_id`` which is a monolithic counter value that follows a component instantiation order.

-  One way to find out the right instance of ``buffer_id`` is to enable dev_dbg in ``sound/sound/soc/sof/topology.c`` and search for widget id from the following messages:
+  One way to find out the right instance of ``buffer_id`` is to enable dev_dbg in ``sound/sound/soc/sof/topology.c`` and search for the widget id from the following messages:

 	.. code-block:: c